open-resources/stats_bank/content/public/005.Foundations for inference/Topic Outcome/5_foundations_for_inference_q5_27/5_foundations_for_inference_q5_27.md

       given.
     params_part2_ans4_feedback: Try again please!
 Recall that the width of the confidence interval increases as the confidence level increases.
-    params_part3_num1: 721
+    params_part3_num1: 2698
     params_part3_num2: 95
-    params_part3_ans1_value: The new margin of error will be larger, as a smaller sample size always leads to a larger margin of error.
+    params_part3_ans1_value: The new margin of error will be larger, as a larger sample size always leads to a larger margin of error.
-    params_part3_ans1_feedback: Correct!
+    params_part3_ans1_feedback: Try again please!
+Recall that as the sample size increases, the standard error decreases, which will decrease the margin of error.
     params_part3_ans2_value: The new margin of error will be the same, regardless of changes in the sample size.
     params_part3_ans2_feedback: Try again please!
 Recall that as the sample size increases, the standard error decreases, which will decrease the margin of error.
-    params_part3_ans3_value: The new margin of error will be smaller, as a smaller sample size leads to a smaller margin of error.
+    params_part3_ans3_value: The new margin of error will be smaller, as a larger sample size leads to a smaller margin of error.
-    params_part3_ans3_feedback: Try again please!
-Recall that as the sample size increases, the standard error decreases, which will decrease the margin of error.
+    params_part3_ans3_feedback: Correct!
     params_part3_ans4_value: The new margin of error cannot be determined without knowing the actual values of the confidence intervals.
     params_part3_ans4_feedback: Try again please!
 Recall that as the sample size increases, the standard error decreases, which will decrease the margin of error.
-    params_description_num1: 1170
+    params_description_num1: 1052
     params_description_num2: 95
-    params_description_num3: 1.45
+    params_description_num3: 1.27
-    params_description_num4: 2.0
+    params_description_num4: 2.06
     params_part1_ans1_value: The mean number of hours spent relaxing is exactly 1.65 hours.
     params_part1_ans1_feedback: Try again please!